 Urbino is a small hill town in the Marche region.
 It flourished in the 15th century and attracted artists and scholars from near and far.
 After a hundred years or so it slumbered into a sleep which it has never really woken up from.
 This means that the Renaissance appearance is remarkably present.
 UNESCO emphasises that Urbino represents a “pinnacle of Renaissance art and architecture, harmoniously adapted to its physical site and to its medieval precursor in an exceptional manner”.

 Urbino was one more World Heritage Site we had planned to visit on a day trip from Cortona (2 hrs one way).
 We had to drop it.
 For reasons explained above (my belly) we had to stay put in Cortona and leave this visit until next time.

 The following map shows the places and attractions on this road trip.
 The best impression of the map is when you expand it into a new tab, and then zoom in and out as you like.
 Click the markers to get more information and links to further reading.

-Our planned road trip on Day 2 (Spoleto and Assisi) is marked with a red colour.
+We had planned to visit Spoleto, Assisi, Urbino and Cortona.
+Day 2 to Spoleto, Assisi and Cortona is marked with a red colour.
 The one we didn’t make it to (Urbino on Day 3) is marked with a green colour on the map.

 Read about the road trip in 2017 in these articles: